On my mom’s side of the family it seems that life has always revolved around horses.

 They must be properly cleaned, fed, exercised, stimulated and otherwise maintained.
 If you have to go to work, you stop by the stables on your way.
 When go home the stables should be revisited.

 Any days off are to be spent dawn till dusk at the stables if at all possible.

 I was tutored intensely in their anatomy, behavior and all the do’s and don’ts of proper equine health and training.

-As we got older if we wanted to ride we were made to go bridle our own horse in the stall, lunge them or turn them out, bring him in, brush and tack him by ourselves.
+As we got older if we wanted to ride we were made to go halter our own horse in the stall, lunge them or turn them out, bring him in, brush and tack him by ourselves.

 We always had direct supervision but the steps were drilled into our heads, each little curry comb and hoof pick must be done before you even think about riding.

 Unlike the tendency now a day for horses to be trail nags- shuttling helmet clad tourist from place to place.
 We were taught how to tack our own horse something I am very grateful for to this day.

 When my mom the sisters were small they shared a pony but when they got older she got her first full size horse, Matuce.
 A very young beautiful Chestnut Saddlebred gilding with an attitude that developed as he grew into a full blown feud between him and my Grandpa.

 The process of training him was long and exhausting resulting in most members of the family being kicked, stepped on or bit by him at one point or another.